RSPCA Tasmania: Criticism

 RSPCA Tasmania has had some of the heaviest criticism of all RSPCA branches.
-From 2008-2010, criticism of the RSPCA’s Tasmanian branch reached the national headlines following a disagreement with Australia's 4th richest woman Jan Cameron, who criticised RSPCA Tasmania on the raising of staff wages, its increased euthanasia rates, its lowered number of accepted animals and for mismanagement of the board, resulting in her withdrawal of millions of dollars of pledged funding.
+From 2008 to 2010, criticism of the RSPCA's Tasmanian branch reached the national headlines following a disagreement with Australia's 4th richest woman Jan Cameron, who criticised RSPCA Tasmania on the raising of staff wages, its increased euthanasia rates, its lowered number of accepted animals and for mismanagement of the board, resulting in her withdrawal of millions of dollars of pledged funding.
 Criticism by a string of former board members also reached the headlines after Susanna Cass, former President of the Tasmanian branch, resigned from the board and then later had her membership revoked because a statement made by Cass in the media "negatively impacted on the society's ability to meet its objectives", according to the RSPCA's official release.
 She later accused the board of spending money on unrequired bureaucracy instead of animal welfare.

 Director John Bates also resigned from the state board in 2009, and later had his membership revoked and was disallowed from volunteering at the Hobart RSPCA shelter after he raised concerns about the management of donations by the branch.
 Further troubles with volunteers, including other board members, took place in 2008 and 2009, when RSPCA Tasmania controversially sacked the manager of the Burnie Shelter, Joan McQueen, and was forced to pay out an undisclosed amount to McQueen following the Burnie City Council seeking a meeting to discuss the matter and a mass walkout of Burnie Shelter RSPCA volunteers.
-The RSPCA later revoked the membership of the estranged husband of Joan McQueen, Mick McQueen – former chairman of the board – for an altercation on the day of his wife’s sacking with the Chairman at the time Dr Rick Butler.
+The RSPCA later revoked the membership of the estranged husband of Joan McQueen, Mick McQueen – former chairman of the board – for an altercation on the day of his wife's sacking with the chairman at the time Dr Rick Butler.
 Mr McQueen later criticised the RSPCA board as having a "boys club mentality".